 - Make sure you are taking courses which will work towards your completion of the General Education Requirements.
 In this way, no matter which major you ultimately decide to pursue, you will have already made progress toward graduation.

-- Visit the Student Resource Center for more information.
+- Visit the Office of Career Education for more information.